BrandonKlaviyo/python-klaviyo/README.md

     # to paginate the responses you will get a UUID returned from the response, see here for more information
     # https://www.klaviyo.com/docs/api/people#metrics-timeline
     client.Profiles.get_profile_metrics_timeline_by_id(profile_id, metric_id, since=None, count=100, sort='desc')

+## Rate Limiting
+  If a rate limit happens it will throw a klaviyo.exceptions.KlaviyoRateLimitException This will contain a detail key with a string value mentioning the time to back off in

 ## How to use it with a Django application?